BeingAl/TC_JS_R1_2025/README.md

 ---

+### This section is for version 0.1.0 descriptions, for version 0.2.0 descriptions, go to the bottom of the readme file.

+---

 #### <ins>PREFACE:</ins>

 I have completed all the tasks, including the bonus task, and I have added two additional features as well.